-Twenty-six years ago I received a phone call from my father and still remember the conversation.
+Twenty-seven years ago I received a phone call from my father and still remember the conversation.
 He had called to tell me that he and my mother had made a very significant investment in my financial future and was eager to tell me about it.

 As you can imagine, he had my full attention and I could hardly wait to hear what he would say next.
 I must admit that I was thinking about how many zeros were on the check.
 But what he said was that they had just bought long-term care insurance (LTCI) policies.

 I’d never heard of long-term care insurance